 python manage.py makemigrations python manage.py migrate

 Step #4: Creating Views

 Right now we have only 3 main views to handle requests.
-First is to show the home page, status, Google button so that we can send request for Authentication.
-Second view will get triggered when google button is clicked, means an AJAX request.
+First is to show the home page, status, Google button so that we can send requests for Authentication.
+Second view will get triggered when the google button is clicked, means an AJAX request.
 Third will be to handle the return request from google so that we can accept the access_token from it and save it in our database.

-First let’s do the Google authentication thing:
+First, let’s do the Google authentication thing: